raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Modularization

-RAML provides several mechanisms to help modularize your API specification and specifications ecosystem:
+RAML provides several mechanisms to help modularize the ecosystem of an API specification:
 * Includes
 * Libraries
 * Overlays